herereadthis/timballisto/docs/do_first.md

 ## Dropbox

-The official Dropbox client supports only x86 computers; RPi is ARM.
-[Guides exist](https://www.hackster.io/dmitry21/run-dropbox-on-raspberry-pi-5449b4) to launch a guest x86 system with the [32-bit Debian](https://www.dropbox.com/install), but doing so seems lame.
-Instead, go get [Dropbox API keys](https://www.dropbox.com/developers/apps/create) and do the following:
+* The official Dropbox client supports only x86 computers; RPi is ARM.
+* [Guides exist](https://www.hackster.io/dmitry21/run-dropbox-on-raspberry-pi-5449b4) to launch a guest x86 system with the [32-bit Debian](https://www.dropbox.com/install), but doing so seems lame.
+* Instead, go get [Dropbox API keys](https://www.dropbox.com/developers/apps/create), create an app, and "generate" an access token.
+* Then do the following:

 ```bash
 # Install Dropox Uploader, a bash script